 - 1. Face-to-face home interviews with the beneficiary/beneficiary's family or guardian/authorized representative; - 2.
 Direct observation of the beneficiary; - 3.
 Direct contact with family, other natural supports, professionals and support/service providers as indicated by the situation and the desires of the beneficiary; and - 4.
 Freedom of choice of all services, support coordination and alternative to institutionalization.

 Characteristics and components of the assessment include:

-- 1. Identifying information (demographics); - 2.
-The use of a standardized instrument for certain targeted populations;
+1. Identifying information (demographics);